hmchen47/DataScience/ML/MLNN-Hinton/13-BeliefNets.md

   + problem: hard to infer to the posterior distribution over hidden configurations when given a data vector
     + hard even to get a sample from the posterior
     + hard to get unbiased sample
-  + Crazy idea: do the inference wrong
+  + Crazy idea: doing the inference wrong
     + use samples from some other distribution and hope that learning still works
     + apply the learning rule that would be correct if we've got samples from the posterior
     + reasonably expect the learning to be a diaster but actually the learning comes to your rescue
     + observe what's driving the weights during the learning when using an approximate posterior
     + two terms driving the weights
-      + driving them to get a better a model of the data that makes the sigmoid belief net more likely to generate the observed data in the training set
+      + driving weights to get a better model of the data that makes the sigmoid belief net more likely to generate the observed data in the training set
-      + driving weights towards sets of weights for which the proximate posterior using is a good fit to the real posterior by manipulating the real posterior to mak eit fir the approximate posterior
+      + driving weights towards sets of weights for which the proximate posterior used is a good fit to the real posterior by manipulating the real posterior to make it for the approximate posterior
     + turn out to be true for Sigmoid Belief Nets (SBNs)
   + each hidden layer
     + using distribution that ignores explaining away